-- b.
-The Permittee shall use only Natural Gas or Liquid Petroleum Gas (LPG) as a burner fuel for the water heater.
-The use of Diesel, On Specification (On-Spec) Used Oil or "non-specification used oil", as defined in Part VII, Section 3.0, Subsection 2.0, for burner fuel is prohibited. - c.
-The use of an open-top vapor degreaser, conveyorized degreaser, or cleaner equipped with a lip exhaust is not authorized by this permit.
+- a.
+The Permittee shall use only diesel, natural gas, or propane as a burner fuel for the water heater.
+The use of On Specification (On-Spec) Used Oil or "non-specification used oil", as defined in Part VII, Section 3.0, Subsection 2.0, for burner fuel is prohibited. - b.
+The use of aggregate crushers or screens is not authorized by this permit. - c.
+The use of a solvent cleaning machine is not authorized by this permit.